-Staffordshire Bull Terrier – what you need to know
+Staffordshire Bull Terrier – what you need to know and 11 photos

 In this post I wanted to talk about one of the oldest bull terrier breeds – Staffordshire Bull Terrier.
 There are definite similarities between it and the traditional English bull terrier, but there are also some interesting differences.